OhMinecraftLauncher/NtCreateToken_GUI/README.md

 - Enter the command line to execute
 - Choose user SID from a list or input custom SID
 - Select privileges and mark them as enabled/disabled
 - Add groups with SID and attribute flags
+The GUI version requires at least [.NET 6.0](https://dotnet.microsoft.com/zh-cn/download/dotnet/6.0)

 直接运行 `NtCreateToken_GUI.exe` 即可。
 界面功能包括：